DowDuPont names leaders for Corteva Agriscience, DuPont

-MIDLAND, Mich. — DowDuPont is naming the chief executives who will lead its agriculture and specialty products businesses once they’re split off from the company.
+MIDLAND, Mich. — DowDuPont has named the chief executives who will lead its agriculture and specialty products businesses once they’re split off from the company.

 Jim Fitterling has already been picked to lead Dow, the materials science division, based in Midland, Michigan.